 - A collaborative, willing attitude.
 This feedback is provided in the spirit of friendly collaboration and growth, not from a place of evaluation.
 We know that teaching practice can feel deeply personal.
-However, growth often comes from a place of discomfort, so, we ask that you also approach consultation with interests in self-reflection and professional growth.
+However, growth often comes from a place of discomfort, so we ask that you also approach consultation with an interest in self-reflection and professional growth.

 Garrison, D. R., Anderson, T., & Archer, W. (2000).
 Critical inquiry in a text-based environment: Computer conferencing in higher education model.
 The Internet and Higher Education, 2(2-3), 87-105.